Medicare Enrolled

 What this data tells you about Dr. Qamar

-Dr. Asad Qamar is a cardiovascular disease in Ocala, FL, with 19 years in practice.
+Dr. Asad Qamar is a cardiovascular disease specialist in Ocala, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Qamar performed 15,760 Medicare services across 8,363 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Qamar received a total of $6,397 from 31 pharmaceutical and/or device companies across 242 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.